Flora009/M1_CaseStudy/README.md

    * The banking system has had years to develop anti-fraud mechanisms that help detect a compromised credit card.
 If irregular spending patterns or locations are showing up on your statement, you would be flagged, whereas there are no such controls with your private key.

 3. Technology evolution
-   *  The development team must keep up with the fast growth and disruption of blockchain technologies, emerging crypto coins and dApps
+   *  The development team must keep up with the fast growth and disruption of blockchain technologies, emerging crypto currencies and DApps.

 4. Market Education
    * Blockchain products need to lower the barriers to attracting mass-market users, the layperson doesn’t have a strong understanding of how this software works, and may expect similar controls to the conventions they were used to before when utilizing a credit card.
 That’s why these problems must be solved in order for cryptocurrency solutions to scale to the masses.